steevenakintilo/TwitterGiveawayBot/README.md

 # If the value is set to true the bot will make random retweet and tweet
 random_retweet_and_tweet: True

-# The number of random tweet to do
+# The number of random tweet to do (to make this work only if your account is new otherwise you can skip it you need to make a tweet and accept twitter circle once and then it will work)
 random_tweet_nb: 10

 # The number of random retweet to do